dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

 * As a team, agree on a basic structure for how to store the data.
 Open a GitHub Issue and describe, in detail, how the data will be stored.
 For example, if the patient data will be stored in a dictionary, write out the specific format for the dictionary.
+Note that it is okay if, during development, you need to modify this database structure.
+Just make a note of any changes in this issue.
 * As desired, discuss and document in GitHub Issues any other design decisions for the server.

 The above steps must be completed and documented by GitHub Issues by the first deadline as outlined in the
-Canavs assignment.  _If you complete these items before the deadline, which is highly recommended, please notify me for my review._
+Canvas assignment.  _If you complete these items before the deadline, which is highly recommended, please notify me for my review._

 During my evaluation of your submission, I will be looking at commit